Articles in English

 No article is used when referring to a noun that is too general or too specific.

 By understanding the basics of articles in grammar, you will be able to use them all the time in your writing and daily life.
-With practice and a little bit of patience, you will be able to master the use of articles in English.
+With practice and a little patience, you will be able to master the use of articles in English.